Slaymish/my-digital-garden/src/site/notes/A* Algorithm.md

 ```

-# When does it work?
+# When Does it Work?

 - Its the shortest path when following conditions are satisfied